AmirUCR/cnn_essential/README.md

 We achieve an AU-ROC of 0.61 and an AU-PRC of 0.30.
 We speculate the results can be improved by tuning the hyperparameters of the CNN via grid-search.

+## Challenges
+The most time-consuming part of this project was bringing all the datasets together and then cleaning, cross-referencing, and ultimately processing them.
+If we had more time, we would have implemented a grid-search cross-validator to select for the best hyperparameters to improve the performance of our classifier.
+We also did not address the natural class imbalance present in our datasets (the ratio of essential genes to non-essential ones is about 1 to 5).
+To address this, we would either use downsampling, or assign class weights.
+The downside of the former is that we would lose a significant portion of our data which is extremely detrimental to the ML algortithm given that we are already dealing with a small number of training examples.
+Assigning class weights would work for this project, however, when applied to a different organism, these weights would not represent the actual distribution of the unknown essential genes.

 ## References and Acknowledgements
 [1] Zacharaki EI.
 2017.
 Prediction of protein function using a deep convolutional neural network ensemble. *PeerJ Computer Science* 3:e124 https://doi.org/10.7717/peerj-cs.124